Have you ever felt confused by conflicting advice from productivity experts?

 Trying to make someone else’s system work for you is like trying to run a program that’s designed for an Apple Mac on a Windows PC.
 It doesn’t work!

 You were born with what you need to be successful already inside you.
-Deep down, you know it.
+Deep down, you know it (or you used to).
 You know your potential far exceeds the way you show up every day, and what you do (and don’t do).
-When you’re in tune with your natural strengths and tendencies, when you’re in tune with how you work best and not focused on how you or other people think you should work best, it all gets easier.
+When you’re in tune with your natural strengths and tendencies, it all gets easier.
+When you’re in tune with how you work best and what you need to have in place to support you instead of focusing on how you or other people think you should work best, it all gets easier.

 Your systems, tools and strategies need to fit you, and Work For You, not the other way around.